Even the youths shall faint and be weary,

 Are you waiting for a miracle and growing weary in the meantime?
 Have you given up hope that God even hears your prayers or cares to answer them?
-Let’s face it waiting for a miracle is hard work.
+Let’s face it waiting on the lord is hard work.

 As a child and then an adult, I desperately shouted out to God to heal my step-father.
 Here was a man who had it all, a lucrative profession, a family who loved him, and status in the community.
 He was fun, loving, treated me like his own, had a heart of gold and was full of life before his addictions took over.